BYLAWS OF THE GREATER NEW YORK METROPOLITAN ARECHAPTER/ASSOCIATION OF COLLEGE AND RESEARCH LIBRARIES, INC.

 Section 1, Qualifications for Membership

 Membership in ACRL/NY is open to all persons willing to meet the Chapter’s dues obligations and interested in the concerns of academic and research libraries and librarians.
-There are three classes of membership in ACRL/NY:
+There are five classes of membership in ACRL/NY:

-- ACRL National members.
+1. ACRL National members;

-- Non-ACRL National members.
+2. Non-ACRL National members;

-- Current students in schools of library and information science and those who have retired from the profession.
+3. Current students in schools of library and information science;

 Section 2, Dues

 The amount of dues shall be determined by the ACRL/NY Board of Directors.
-In keeping with our mission of encouraging new members to the profession, library school students may pay reduced rate.
+In keeping with our mission of encouraging new members to the profession, library school students may pay a reduced rate.
 Dues shall be payable by January 1 and entitle membership to the Chapter through December of that year.

 ARTICLE VI DIRECTORS

-The corporation shall be managed by Board of Directors, which shall consist of the members of the ACRL/NY Executive Board.
+The corporation shall be managed by the Board of Directors, which shall consist of the members of the ACRL/NY Executive Board.

-ARTICLE VII OFFICERS
+ARTICLE VII MEETINGS

 Section 1A, Elected Officers

-Elected officers of the Corporation shall be: President, Vice-President/President Elect, an Immediate Past President, Recording Secretary, Treasurer, Treasurer Elect and three members-at-large.
-All elected officers shall be members of ACRL/NY, and the President and Vice-President/President Elect shall also be members of ACRL National.
+Elected officers of the Corporation shall be: President, Vice President/President-Elect, an Immediate Past President, Recording Secretary, Treasurer, Treasurer-Elect and three members-at-large.
+All elected officers shall be members of ACRL/NY, and the President and Vice President/President-Elect shall also be members of ACRL National.
 All officers are encouraged to belong to ACRL National.

 Section 1B, Appointed Officers